 Welcome to the ArtsFairfax online application system!

-This online application system is used for a variety of ArtsFairfax programs including grants, the ArtsFairfax Awards, public art, Capital One Hall space use, and the artist residency program.
+This online application system is used for a variety of ArtsFairfax programs including grants, the ArtsFairfax Awards, public art, and Capital One Hall space use.

 First time here?